Sitecore/jss/docs/data/routes/docs/getting-started/jss-server-install/en.md

 These steps only need to be performed once per Sitecore JSS server.
 A JSS server may host many JSS applications.
 In a scaled Sitecore installation, perform these steps on a _Standalone_ or _Content Management_ server.

+> In case the instance is intented to operate with both SXA and JSS - please install corresponding compatible version of SXA first, before JSS.

 1. [Download the JSS Server Components Sitecore package](https://dev.sitecore.net/Downloads/Sitecore_JavaScript_Services.aspx).

 1. Login to your Sitecore instance, and open the Desktop.
 On the Sitecore menu (lower left), click `Development Tools`, then `Installation Wizard`.